For general inquiries email: firstname.lastname@example.org. For specific inquiries, please refer to the contact info below.

 Jody is dedicated to improving local food security and healthy eating in Cape Breton through the support of community gardens, the strengthening of local food networks, and food skills building workshops for participants, young and old.
 Jody also runs LocalMotive Farm, which provides the Baddeck area with a rainbow of seasonal produce.
 Besides experience in farming and rural enterprise, Jody brings to her work a passion and optimism for the future of Cape Breton Island.
 She holds a Bachelor of Science in Agriculture (Plant Science) with a Specialization in Organic Agriculture, from Dalhousie Faculty of Agriculture.

-Food Program Coordinator (Cape Breton)
+Food Program Coordinator (Cape Breton) - Currently on maternity leave.

 A large part of Georgia’s work is around public education, and she has been supporting groups and communities to develop and deliver a variety of food and garden programs.
 This includes supporting the planning, organizing and building of community gardens and helping to coordinate series of food skills workshop.
 Georgia is also involved in strengthening the leadership and connections between different food initiatives and community food leaders around Cape Breton island.
 Georgia brings to this role experience developing, delivering, and managing food programs aimed at children and youth.
 Before food, Georgia spent a lot of time thinking about long lived birds and brightly colored fish and holds a Masters degree in Biology from McGill University.